Find Cheap Auto Insurance Quotes in Your Area

 Reasons to notify your carrier of auto insurance cancellation:

-- While some carriers may cancel your car insurance policy at renewal without payment, many insurers offer an automatic grace period, which extends coverage beyond the end of your policy to give you extra time to pay missed bills.
-However, if the grace period passes without payment, the insurer will likely charge you for the coverage extension as well as potential nonpayment penalties.
+- While some carriers cancel your car insurance policy at renewal without payment, many offer an automatic grace period, which extends coverage beyond the end of your policy to give you extra time to pay missed bills.
+However, if the grace period passes without payment, the insurer may charge you for the coverage extension as well as nonpayment penalties.

 - Given that rates change all the time, you should fulfill any outstanding payments and cancellation fees to leave on good terms with your carrier.
-It's possible the insurance company may provide lower rates in the future, and a solid payment history would ensure you get the best rate if you decide to return.
+It's possible the insurance company may provide lower rates in the future, and a solid payment history would help you get your best rate if you decide to return.

 It's always a good idea to notify your insurer of your plans to cancel auto insurance.